po1sigala/live/01-Class-Content/04-Web-APIs/01-Activities/27-Evr_Git-Pull-Request/README.md

 Time to update the project's README.md file.
 Go ahead and open it in your VS Code editor.

-As of right now, you should see just be the name of the repository listed, along with `#`, which is the markdown equivalent of an HTML `<h1>` element.
-Add more to this file to create some changes for Git to track!
-You can enter a message of your choice or copy the following markdown text to the README.md file&mdash;below what's already there:
+For now, you should see just the name of the repository listed, along with `#`, which is the Markdown equivalent of an HTML `<h1>` element.
+Add more to this file to create some changes for Git to track&mdash;you can enter a message of your choice or copy the following markdown text to the bottom of the README.md file:

 ```md
 Now, I am a demo for a Pull Request!
 ```

 Great!
-Now let's run the following commands to add, commit, and push the work:
+Now let's run the following commands to add, commit, and push the changes:

 ```bash
   git add -A